Marian Anderson: Artist on the World Stage

 Recognized as one of the 20th century's greatest musical performers, Marian Anderson (1897-1993), an African American, was born in Philadelphia, where she is revered and memorialized.
 The Marian Anderson Papers rank among the most important archival collections in the University of Pennsylvania Libraries.
 A very small percentage of this rich resource has been digitized.
 Although the archive is consulted regularly, patrons must travel to Philadelphia to view the physical contents of the vast majority of documents.
 For this project, the University of Pennsylvania will be digitizing five series, including her private sound recordings, audio interviews (and transcripts), recital programs, diaries, and scrapbooks.
 Once digitized, these materials will enable researchers to explore the geographical extent of her musical career, study her repertoire, gain a deeper understanding of the blind prejudice she endured, and marvel at her courage, reception, and fame as she emerged, despite her trials, as an artist on the world stage.

-The newly digitized items will be hosted on OPenn, the Penn Libraries’ platform for openly published and digitized cultural heritage materials.
-The collection to be digitized has 1,200 recital and performance programs, 146 notebooks and diaries, 34 scrapbooks, 34 interview transcriptions, and 277 hours of recordings.
+The newly digitized items will include 1,200 recital and performance programs, 146 notebooks and diaries, 34 scrapbooks, 34 interview transcriptions, and 277 hours of recordings.
+These files will be stored and preserved on Colenda, the Penn Libraries digital repository.

 Marian Anderson Collection of Photographs